sapper-dragon/trimmings/README.md

 </script>
 ```

-The file is just a hidden component with a id that changes to invalidate and refresh.
+The file is just a hidden component with an id that changes to invalidate and refresh.

 ## Q&A

 **Q:** Why not `rollup-plugin-*`?

 **A:** Partly because I wanted tighter control, partly because Rollup isn't always easy to do wild and crazy things, and partly because this is just that, a grab bag of all sorts of reusable goods.
-I don't really expect anyone else to use this, but it's available for the taking if so desired.
+If this lib gets a lot of usage, and people can point out how `rollup-plugin-*` is better, I'm all ears.
+Admittedly, this is a little bit reckless and built from scratch wizardry.
+Also, for the PostCSS preprocessor, I am using the `rollup-plugin-svelte`. 🌮

 **Q:** This isn't working exactly as specified.